 €€€€€

-Another sushi classic in Madrid: one of the oldest in the world Antón Martín Market and one of the first tenths of the fever that is nowadays Japanese gastronomy in the city.
-Carefully prepared and eventually some off-menu dishes (see the squid nigiri ) that make it a must.
+Another sushi classic in Madrid: one of the oldest in the Antón Martín Market and one of the first tenths of the fever that is nowadays Japanese cuisine in the city.
+Carefully prepared and eventually some off menu (see the squid nigiri ) that make it a must.

 €€€€€

-📍 Calle de Santa Isabel, 5 (Antón Martín market)
+📍Location:calle de Santa Isabel, 5 (Antón Martín Market)

 If experience is a degree, Musashi is overqualified.
-Inaugurated in 1991, one of the first asian restaurants in Madrid offers a traditional product with little room for anything that is not done in the same way as 10,000 kilometers from Madrid.
+Opened in 1991, one of the first Asian restaurants in Madrid, it offers a traditional product with little room for anything that is not done in the same way as 10,000 kilometers from Madrid.

 €€€€€

 If the goal of a restaurant is first and foremost to succeed, what’s the point of hiding?
-That’s the question one asks after visiting Ebisu by Kobos, located in the basement of the Matritum wine bar.
+That is the question one asks oneself after visiting Ebisu by Kobos, located in the basement of the Matritum wine bar.
 Eels and tuna of outrageous quality.
 Purism and the highest level.
-Please note, however, that this restaurant is open and closed seasonally.
+But keep in mind that this restaurant closes and opens seasonally.

 €€€€€

-At Kappo, as in traditional Japanese restaurants, you don’t choose what you want to eat.
-Your decision-making power comes down to which chair you want to sit in (and not always).
-The chef serves the client between 15 and 20 dishes.
-A restaurant that is only open at night, with capacity for very few people and with one of the most interesting proposals in the city.
+In Kappo, as in traditional Japanese restaurants, you don’t choose what you want to eat.
+The power of decision is reduced to the chair in which you want to sit (and not always).
+The chef serves the customer between 15 and 20 dishes.
+A restaurant that is only open in the evenings, with capacity for very few people and with one of the most interesting proposals in the city.

 €€€€€